Launch Plan: 2020 and 2025

-TOPEX/Poseidon data has revolutionized the way the global ocean is studied.
+TOPEX/Poseidon data revolutionized the way the global ocean is studied.
 For the first time, the seasonal cycle and other temporal variabilities of the ocean were determined globally with high accuracy, yielding fundamentally important information for testing ocean circulation models.
-Major observations were made using TOPEX/Poseidon data on
+Major observations were made using TOPEX/Poseidon data on:

 The agreement in 1987 between CNES and NASA to join resources and expertise on the TOPEX/Poseidon project culminated 20 years of development into using a spaceborne radar altimeter to measure ocean-surface topography.

 TOPEX/Poseidon was launched August 10, 1992 from the ESA launch facility at Kourou, French Guiana, aboard an Ariane 42P launch vehicle.
 TOPEX/Poseidon data revolutionized the way the global ocean is studied.
 For the first time, the seasonal cycle and other temporal variabilities of the ocean were determined globally with high accuracy, yielding fundamentally important information for testing ocean circulation models.
 Many major observations were made using TOPEX/Poseidon data.

 Recognizing the importance of continuing ocean surface topography measurement, NASA and CNES flew Jason-1 as a joint follow-on to TOPEX/Poseidon.
 Many years of scientific discovery by TOPEX/Poseidon have broadened its original list of science objectives.